cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/cesium.md

 * Not used by the DTVF or the wider TWA.
 * Extension to the CesiumJS library.
 * Premium offering, requires payment for commercial or funded-education use.
-* Required an API key.
+* Requires an API key.
 * Provides map imagery and terrain elevation data.
 * Provides a set of example data files.
 * Cloud based services allow remote data hosting, format conversion, automatic tiling etc.